MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-data-faq.md

 Shifts is General Data Protection Regulation (GDPR) compliant.
 A formal request by a person (known as a data subject) to take an action on their personal data is called a Data Subject Request (DSR).
 You can find and act on personal data in Shifts in response to a DSR.
 To learn more, see [Office 365 Data Subject Requests for the GDPR and CCPA](/microsoft-365/compliance/gdpr-dsr-office365).

-You can use export Shifts schedule and time clock data to Excel.
+You can use export Shifts schedule and time clock data to Excel in the Shifts app.
 To learn more, see [Export Shifts schedule data](https://support.microsoft.com/office/export-shifts-schedule-data-8e604434-de77-4aae-8e87-561eaab902cf) and [Export time reporting in Shifts](https://support.microsoft.com/office/export-time-reporting-in-shifts-c3b06e42-3ad2-4b88-87a0-4e481d432110).

 You can also manually delete schedule data in Shifts by either selecting individual or multiple shifts, using a right-click, long press, or other method to bring up the shortcut menu, and selecting **Delete** on that menu.